jsur2703/Predictive-Analysis/README.md

 - Make predictions on new data.</br>

 ## Dataset
-The dataset used is ai4i2020.csv, which contains the following key columns and Descriptions:
+The dataset used is ai4i2020.csv, from Kaggle, which contains the following key columns and Descriptions:

 - UID:	Unique Identifier</br>
 - air_temperature [K]:	Air temperature in Kelvin</br>